Geography and the Environment Courses

 Global Environmental Change focuses on the major issues of global change, including anthropogenic climate change, land use and land cover change, biodiversity issues, environmental pollution, potential global change-related impacts on human health, and relevant social policies.
 The class will follow a quasi-seminar format where individual presentations and group discussion will comprise a large portion of the in-class activity.
 Each week students will do research on and/or read assigned articles and additional articles of your own selection on relevant subjects.
-I will provide a summary of the weekly topic and as a class we will discuss issues raised in the research and readings.
+Instructor will provide a summary of the weekly topic and as a class, students will discuss issues raised in the research and readings.

 The primary objective of this course is to introduce students to the essential characteristics and basic processes of inquiry and analysis in the area of the water-energy-food (WEF) nexus.
 Specifically, the WEF nexus will be considered in relation and its application to human concerns, such as emerging supply and demand issues and their impacts of social and economic systems, ecological health, and human well-being.
 This course will encourage the development of critical thinking skills and requires students to analyze, synthesize, and evaluate knowledge about core WEF concepts.